stvhuang/stat150/lec14.typ

 #pagebreak()

-- Boltzmann (1887) defined a state that is aperiodic & pos rec to be *ergodic*.
+- Boltzmann (1887) defined a state that is aperiodic & Pos Rec to be *ergodic*.

 *Def* We call a MC ergodic if all states are ergodic.